 Carol Schwartz AM is one of Australia’s leading business identities.
 She has extensive experience in business, property, the arts, and community organisations and has been a director on a number of public companies and government boards.

-Carol is Chair of the Trawalla Foundation, the funder and partner of this Program.
-She is also Chair of Our Community, Founding Chair of the Women’s Leadership Institute Australia, Chair of Creative Partnerships Australia and Convenor of the Property Male Champions of Change.
-Carol’s current directorships include Stockland, the Bank of Melbourne, Qualitas Property Partners, and Scale Investors Ltd.
+Carol is Chair of the Trawalla Foundation, Chair of Our Community, Founding Chair of the Women’s Leadership Institute Australia, Chair of Creative Partnerships Australia and Convenor of the Property Male Champions of Change.
+Carol’s current directorships include the Reserve Bank of Australia, Stockland, Australian Chamber Orchestra, Trawalla Group, Qualitas Property Partners, and Scale Investors Ltd.

 Professor Andrew Walter